ugowe/swift-interfaceBuilder-readme-ios-0616/README.md

 * Navigate to *Interface Builder* from Xcode.
 * Explain that a `.storyboard` file is single file in Xcode that shows the flow of the various screens that will make an app.
 * Can navigate to the Development Info section after selecting their target in the Project navigator and recognize that the Main Interface selection is the `.storyboard` file which is the entry point of their app.
+* Can navigate to the Object Library.
+* Can drag a View Controller onto the canvas and understands that this is referred to as a scene.

 ## What the student can do at this point